polygon-city/citygml-visual-debugger/README.md

 ## Installation

 1. Install Gulp using `npm install -g gulp`
+2. Run `npm install` from the repo directory
-2. Run `gulp dev` from the repo directory (browser will open with the app)
+3. Run `gulp dev` from the same directory and eventually the browser will open

 ## References